oxai4science/sdoml-lite/README.md

 ## Creating your own custom SDOML-lite dataset

-The following steps will download AIA and HMI data from the SDO mission, process it, and create a custom SDOML-lite dataset with the default date range.
+The following steps will download AIA and HMI data from the SDO mission, process it, and create a custom SDOML-lite dataset with the default date range and other default settings.
 The scripts will download data from the [Joint Science Operations Center (JSOC)](http://jsoc.stanford.edu/).

 ```
 python get_aia.py --target_dir ./dataset_raw